draclyr/Lebor/README.md

 <h2>Lebor Template</h2>
-<p>👽A project with a very professional and galaxy design that is very suitable for a resume topic.</p>
+<p>👽A project with a highly professional and cosmic design, perfectly suited for a resume topic.</p>

 ## Getting Started